sellerlabs/welcome/README.md

 - [ ] Provide ops with your username for GitHub so they can add you to our teams.
 [Create a free account](https://github.com/join) if you don't have a GitHub account already.

 - [ ] As you are starting, you should review this document and all of the [lounge repo](https://github.com/sellerlabs/lounge) for accuracy.
 Is anything here wrong?
-Fix it!
+You can fix it!

 - [ ] Read [this great thread](https://twitter.com/KieranSnyder/status/774253168247005185) on how to get started at a new job.